-This field MUST not be present in a Code Signing Certificate.
+This For Non-EV Code Signing Certificates, this field MUST not be present in a Code Signing Certificate.

 9.2.4 Subject Distinguished Name Fields for Non-EV Code Signing Certificates a.
 Certificate Field: subject:organizationName (OID 2.5.4.10)